preslavrachev/myblog-hugo/content/scratchpad/20200610-xcode-for-ipad.md

 slug = "20200610-xcode-for-ipad"
 summary = "It's not a secret that I have been strong on the iPad becoming a real developer device in the near future.
-Yet, one thing is still missing in the grand scheme of things, and that is, first-party developer tooling. " tags = ["Apple", "Xcode", "iPad", "WWDC"] title = "Xcode on the iPad?
-Likely this year?"
+Yet, one thing is still missing in the grand scheme of things, and that is, first-party developer tooling. " tags = ["Apple", "Xcode", "iPad", "WWDC"] title = "Can we expect Xcode on the iPad this year?"

 +++
 I decided to stir the waters a bit and ask the reader community: